-Widely dubbed the love hormone, numerous other names have been given to oxytocin recently - hug hormone, cuddle chemical, moral molecule, bliss hormone - since researchers have begun to uncover its effects on behavior, including its role in love, in addition to its female biological functions in reproduction.
+Widely referred to as the love hormone, oxytocin has also been dubbed the hug hormone, cuddle chemical, moral molecule, and the bliss hormone due to its effects on behavior, including its role in love and in female reproductive biological functions in reproduction.

 What is oxytocin, and what does it do?

-Oxytocin is a hormone that is made in the brain, in the hypothalamus, and it is transported to, and secreted by, the pituitary gland, which is located at the base of the brain.1
+Oxytocin is a hormone that is made in the brain, in the hypothalamus.
+It is transported to, and secreted by, the pituitary gland, which is located at the base of the brain.1

-Chemically it is known as a nonapeptide (a peptide containing nine amino acids), and biologically, as a neuropeptide.
+In chemistry, oxytocin is classed as a nonapeptide (a peptide containing nine amino acids), while its biological classification is as a neuropeptide.
 It acts both as a hormone and as a brain neurotransmitter.

 The release of oxytocin by the pituitary gland acts to regulate two female reproductive functions:1,2

-The release of the hormone during labor makes the muscles of the uterus, womb, contract - in other words, it increases uterine motility.
+The release of the hormone during labor increases uterine motility, making the muscles of the uterus (womb) contract.
 The release of oxytocin is triggered by the widening of the cervix and vagina during labor, and this effect is in turn increased by the subsequent contractions.3

 The main role of oxytocin is summed up nicely in a research paper by obstetric and gynecology specialists Navneet Magon and Sanjay Kalra:2